Privy's onsite displays and ADA compliance

-The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design in September 2010.
+The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) - Standards for Accessible Design in September 2010.
 These standards state that all electronic and information technology must be accessible to people with disabilities.

 - Thank You Displays

-Privy continues to strive for further compliance, and will be continuing to make improvements to become more compliant.
+Privy continues to strive for further compliance and will be continuing to make improvements to become more compliant.
 If you have further questions about this, please don't hesitate to reach out to the Privy team at firstname.lastname@example.org.

 Compliance tips for your designs

 Users, including users with visual disabilities, must be able to perceive the content you are showing.
 WCAG requires "at least 4.5:1" contrast, where contrast measures the difference in perceived "luminance" or brightness between two colors.

 Below is an excerpt from WebAIM (Web Accessibility in Mind) that shows four examples with the minimum 4.5:1 contrast requirement for WCAG compliance.
 Privy recommends you meet or exceed the following for contrast and color in your onsite displays and email designs.

 Here is a website that will help you determine the contrast ratio to ensure your text's readability.
 These contrast requirements also apply to the text within a graphic, called "images of text," and the contrast and readability of text can also be affected by the size, fonts, hover states, and more.

 For more information about web accessibility, visit the Web Accessibility Initiative website.